Image

 When Should I Call A Criminal Defense Lawyer?

-If you ever get in trouble with the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not give you any more trouble.
-However, this is not always the case, and you should take any criminal investigation seriously and be ready to speak with a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say what they want to hear, you will be all right and they will not hassle you further.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to call an experienced St. Louis criminal defense lawyer at any time.

-It is wholly possible that you may not think you need to call a criminal defense lawyer, but calling one could vastly improve the result of your case.
+It is entirely possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could vastly improve the result of your case.
 Here are a few instances where calling a Camden County defense lawyer is the right decision:

-• When officers “just want to ask questions”.
-If you were at the scene of a crime and were in no way involved it, it’s logical to talk to the police.
-However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are talking to you to begin with.
-A younger or overzealous officer could see your statement the wrong way and consider you a person of interest.
-If police want your witness statement, ask them if you can make an appointment with the officer.
-This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you tell the police emphasizes that you were just a bystander.
-If the facts of your case are murky and could lead to you being a person of interest, it’s a good idea to hire a criminal defense lawyer to safeguard your rights.
+• When police “just want to ask questions”.
+If you were near a crime scene and were in no way involved it, it’s safe to talk to the police.
+However, you still need to mind your words, as the police did not directly witness the crime: after all, this is why they are talking to you to begin with.
+A rookie or excited officer could take your account the wrong way and consider you a person of interest.
+If police want your eyewitness account, ask them if you can make an appointment with a detective.
+This way, you can call an attorney, go over what you saw and how you were involved, and make sure what you tell the police leaves no doubt that you were an innocent bystander.
+If the facts of your case are murky and could make you a suspect, you should hire a criminal defense lawyer to protect your rights.

 • When police want you to sign a document.
 Police cannot force you to do anything unless they have a genuine hunch that you committed a crime.
-The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly curtails their power to get search warrants or require you to grant access to personal data.
-However, police will sometimes ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your system.
-If the police want you to sign one of these forms, politely decline and request to speak with a lawyer.
-Voluntarily allowing the police to gain access to these records, even if they did not have a legitimate reason to request them, automatically renders them admissible in court as evidence, so it is crucial to know your rights at all times.
+The Fourth Amendment to the Constitution provides you protection from unreasonable searches and seizures, and heavily curtails their ability to get search warrants or require you to grant access to personal information.
+However, police will from time to time ask you to sign “releases”, which permit them to get blood tests or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these documents, politely refuse and request to speak with a lawyer.
+Voluntarily allowing the police to obtain access to these records, even if they did not have a good reason to ask for them, automatically renders them admissible in court as evidence, so it is key to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in Camden County, MO.
-If you are ever arrested by the police, you should immediately invoke your right to remain silent, explain that you do not want to answer any questions without a lawyer by your side, and call a Camden County criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most undoubtable time you need a criminal defense lawyer in Camden County, MO.
+If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, tell them that you do not want to answer any questions without an attorney being present, and call a Camden County criminal defense lawyer who can help you defend yourself against charges and accusations.

 Fixing Traffic Tickets In Camden County, MO

-If there’s one thing that Camden County drivers do not want to see in their rear-view mirror, it’s the unmistakable sight of police sirens pulling them over for something they did on the roads.
-Motorists all over Camden County, MO know that local municipal police departments use traffic enforcement not to punish reckless drivers, but sometimes as additional revenue sources (especially if the municipality you were pulled over in has a dwindling property tax base, or indeed does not levy property tax on homeowners).
+If there’s one thing that Camden County drivers do not want to see behind them, it’s the distinctive sight of police sirens pulling them over for a moving violation.
+Motorists all over Camden County, MO know that local municipal law enforcement uses traffic enforcement not to keep roads safe, but sometimes as a secondary revenue stream (especially if the town you were pulled over in has a dwindling property tax base, or indeed does not levy property tax on homeowners).

-Getting a traffic ticket in Camden County, MO isn’t just a nuisance, it’s also a drain on your finances.
+Being written a traffic ticket in Camden County, MO isn’t just a pain, it’s also a financial penalty.
 If you choose to pay your Camden County traffic ticket, you essentially plead guilty to the charges against you and they go on your driving record.
-Depending on the type of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will drastically increase.
-Tickets generally cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over once again during this period you could be looking at harsher penalties.
+Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets in general cannot be expunged from your driving record for at least three years, as well, which means that if you are pulled over another time during this window you could be subject to increased penalties.

-A growing number of Camden County drivers are choosing Combs Waterkotte as their Camden County traffic ticket lawyer, and for good reason.
-Combs Waterkotte brings unparalleled legal acumen to every one of its cases, even minor moving violations.
-Our firm works non-stop to make sure that the charges on your traffic ticket are brought down to non-moving violations (which, once paid, are removed from your record or influence insurance rates) or have your ticket dismissed due to police error.
-Best of all, our exceptional Camden County traffic ticket lawyer services come at an exceptional value, providing you access to quality legal services at a price you can afford If you have recently been issued a traffic ticket in Camden County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Camden County traffic ticket.
+An increasing number of Camden County drivers are choosing Combs Waterkotte as their Camden County traffic ticket lawyer, and with good reason.
+Combs Waterkotte brings unequaled legal knowledge to every single one of its cases, even minor moving violations.
+Our firm works tirelessly to ensure that the charges on your traffic ticket are brought down to non-moving violations (which, after you’ve paid them, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police error.
+Most importantly, our exceptional Camden County traffic ticket lawyer services come at an exceptional value, providing you access to quality legal services at a price you can afford If you have recently been written a traffic ticket in Camden County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and start the process of fixing your Camden County traffic ticket.

 Other cases we take on in Camden County, MO include: